Vietnam.vn - Nền tảng quảng bá Việt Nam

 Map of Saigon city drawn by royal engineer Le Brun in 1795, inside is Saigon citadel built by engineer officer Olivier de Puymanel in 1790

-PHOTO: National Library of France - DOCUMENTS OF NGUYEN QUANG DIEU
+PHOTO: National Library of France - DOCUMENTARY OF NGUYEN QUANG DIEU

-Among the many problems that had to be solved for a new city, there was the problem of rainwater and wastewater drainage.
+Among the many problems that must be solved for a new city, there is the problem of rainwater and wastewater drainage.
 Coffyn wrote: "The drainage of rainwater and wastewater in the city has always been a difficult problem.
-Here the difficulty was more serious than anywhere else, because the ground level of Saigon was not much higher than the water level of the rivers and canals, so it was not possible to install normal sewers.
-Instead, sewers with automatic opening and closing gates (des égouts à vannes automatrices) had to be made"...
+Here the difficulty is more serious than anywhere else, because the ground level of Saigon is not much higher than the water level of rivers and canals, so it is not possible to install normal sewers.
+Instead, sewers with automatic opening and closing gates (des égouts à vannes automatrices) must be made"...

-"Perhaps, as Admiral Charner suggested, we could imitate the water reservoir in Calcutta (India), that is, dig a large lake in the center, from here dividing into 4 water intake pipes of Ben Nghe canal, Thi Nghe canal, Saigon river and Vanh Dai canal.
-Closed with gates (écluses), we can place a water discharge machine (chasse d'eau) in the pipes, and at the same time, we can lead water into the lake through the water intake pipes when the tide is high.
-In that way, twice a week, we can let water flow in and out through the pipes.
-We should design slopes for streets, river ports and boulevards, to ensure the drainage of rainwater, well water and fountains through drains along the sidewalks" (!).
+"Perhaps, as Admiral Charner suggested, we could imitate the water reservoir in Calcutta (India), that is, dig a large lake in the center, from here dividing into 4 sewers to take water from Ben Nghe canal, Thi Nghe canal, Saigon river and Vanh Dai canal.
+Closed with gates (écluses), we can place a water discharge machine (chasse d'eau) into the sewers, and at the same time, we can lead water into the lake through the water intake pipes when the tide is high.
+In that way, twice a week, we can let water flow in and out through the sewers.
+We should design slopes for streets, river ports and boulevards, in order to ensure the drainage of rainwater, well water and fountains through sewers along the sidewalks" (!).

-The Coffyn project was a good idea, but was considered an illusion for the current situation and could not be implemented.
+The Coffyn project was a good one, but was considered an illusion for the current situation and could not be implemented.

 (Excerpt from Miscellaneous Notes on Vietnamese History and Geography by the late scholar Nguyen Dinh Dau published by Tre Publishing House)